sinai-dev/OSLDocs/GettingStarted/CSharpGuide.md

     */
     template.SubfolderName = "myitemsubfoldername";

-    /* when you're done, call this to register the template. */ template.Apply();
+    /* when you're done, call this to prepare and register the template. */ template.Apply();
 }

 private void OnPacksLoaded()
 {
-    /* any non-template changes should be performed here, after CreateCustomItem() */ var myItem = ResourcesPrefabManager.Instance.GetItemPrefab(myTemplateNewID);

-    var effects = myItem.transform.Find("Effects");
+    /* SideLoader has finished setting up all custom content, now is a safe time to do other changes that depend on that. */ var myItem = ResourcesPrefabManager.Instance.GetItemPrefab(myTemplateID);

     // etc ...
 }
 ```